 Glass stoppers are a popular wine closure choice when looking for a pop of personality and individualization to go with a bottle of wine.
 The stopper itself is generally cone-shaped with silicone or rubber bands to keep an airtight seal.

 Unique adornments sit atop the cone, from suns to animals, depending on the individual’s interests.
-These are a great gift idea, for any wine lovers in your life!
+These are a great gift ideas, for any wine lovers in your life!

 Prosecco vs. Champagne

 Sparkling wine is a very broad term to describe any carbonated wine.
 Prosecco is a sparkling wine, but not all sparkling wines are Prosecco.
 The same is true for Champagne and cava.
 Almost all sparkling wines get their name from the locations in which they are made.

 Prosecco History And Taste